 The anterior positioning of the placenta shouldn’t make a difference to your baby.
 It should continue to nourish your baby regardless of its positioning.
 But there are a few slight differences you may notice due to the placenta’s front positioning.

 The placenta might create an extra space or cushion between your stomach and your baby, for example.
 You may feel kicks or punches later than in a typical pregnancy, because the placenta can act as a cushion.

 Luckily these are minor inconveniences that shouldn’t impact your baby’s health.

 An anterior placenta isn’t typically cause for concern.
-But there is a possibility that the anterior placenta could grow down instead of up.
+But there is a possibility that the anterior placenta could grow downward instead of upward.
 This means that your placenta grows toward your cervix.

-This could possibly block baby’s way on delivery day and cause bleeding.
+This could possibly block the baby’s way on delivery day and cause bleeding.
 This condition is known as placenta previa.
-If the placenta blocks all or a portion of your cervix during labor, a cesarean delivery is required.
+If the placenta blocks all or a portion of your cervix during labor, a cesarean delivery, commonly known as a C-section, is required.

-Although an anterior placenta is not usually cause for concern, your doctor may prepare you for signs that could indicate a placenta problem during pregnancy.
+Although an anterior placenta isn’t usually a cause for concern, your doctor may prepare you for signs that could indicate a placenta problem during pregnancy.